Falls Happen: Reducing Risks & Injuries with Fall Prevention Interventions

+Falls happen, and those at highest risk for injury and mortality are older adults.
+Falls at home can trigger a hospitalization and a cascade of additional healthcare needs, and costs.
 According to the CDC, nearly 25% of seniors report at least one fall per year1, resulting in almost 3 million emergency department visits2.
 Almost 1 million older adults require hospitalizations because of a fall, and more than 27,000 of these falls result in death1,2.
-As seniors age, co-morbidities such as high blood pressure increase the chance of falling.

 The CDC estimates that medical expenses related to non-fatal falls is more than $50 billion a year, with Medicare and Medicaid covering most of these costs.
 It’s estimated that $754 million is the cost of fatal falls for older adults.
 As the population of older adults grows, we can expect the number of falls and cost to treat them to soar.

 Although a fall at home can lead to a hospitalization, hospitals are often locations for fall incidents.
 According to the Agency for Healthcare Quality & Research (AHRQ), each year “...between 700,000 and 1,000,000 people in the United States fall in the hospital.”

 Discover technologies and fall prevention products to help deliver safer care.

 Learn more about Fall Prevention Devices and Interventions

 Healthcare teams can find evidence-based interventions to reduce the risk of falls in individuals as well as system-based approaches to improve safety within specific care settings.
 Effective programs can reduce the risk of falling, and the risk of injury when a fall occurs.